sswam/allemande/doc/nsfw/nsfw.md

 - Home Folder: `username/*` (private chats with AI)  Note that the username is all lower case.
 - Personal Public Room: `username` (public, user has moderator rights)
 - Other Public Rooms: Any other top-level room (public, no special privileges)
+- Some NSFW features are only available in private chats and under the nsfw/ folder, not at the top level.

 Example for user "Alice":
 - Private AI chats: `alice/chat`, `alice/thoughts`, etc.